 Best overall rewards cards

 The Scotiabank Gold American Express offers one of Canada’s highest earn rates, giving you four Scotia Rewards points for every dollar spent on gas, groceries, entertainment, and restaurants and one point per dollar on all other purchases.
 Scotia Rewards can be redeemed for travel (flights, hotels, car rentals, cruises, vacation packages), gift cards, and merchandise from retailers such as Apple and Best Buy.
+For new accounts opened by October 31, 2018, you can earn 15,000 bonus points (value: up to $150) when you make $1,000 in everyday purchases in the first three months.
 Movie lovers can also convert Scotia Rewards points to Scene points, and vice versa.

 This card’s travel rewards program is truly flexible: points can be used to cover all taxes, fees, and surcharges.
 There are no blackout dates, and you can travel on any carrier.
 You can book your trip yourself or use Scotia’s full-service travel agency, and have the option of paying for your trip with points upfront or charging the cost to your card and redeeming points to cover it later.
 The card includes access to VIP airport lounges worldwide with a Priority Pass membership (renewed annually), complimentary concierge services, extensive travel insurance, and access to American Express Invites.